 Key takeaways

-• USDA mortgages are aimed at borrowers buying in eligible rural areas.
+• USDA loans are mortgages aimed at borrowers buying in eligible rural areas.

-• These loans come with lenient rules around credit scores and down payment requirements.
+• These loans come with lenient credit score and down payment requirements.

-• USDA loans come with income limits that vary by location.
+• USDA mortgages also come with income and sometimes loan limits that vary by location.

 What is a USDA loan?

-A USDA home loan is a no-down payment mortgage for low- and moderate-income homebuyers in largely rural areas.
-USDA loans are part of a national program created by the U.S. Department of Agriculture to help create loans for first-time homebuyers or people who don’t meet conventional mortgage requirements.
-They are sometimes referred to as rural development or RD loans.
+A USDA home loan is a type of government-backed mortgage, available to low- and moderate-income homebuyers in largely rural areas.
+Also referred to as rural development or RD loans, they are part of a national program created by the U.S. Department of Agriculture to help create loans for first-time homebuyers or people who don’t meet conventional mortgage requirements.

-Along with no need for a down payment, USDA loans have another advantage: You could qualify for a low, fixed interest rate if you have low income.
+USDA loans cater to this clientele in several ways.
+They are a no-down payment mortgage — you don’t have to bring any cash to the purchase, but can finance it completely.
+Along with no need for a down payment, USDA loans have another advantage: You could qualify for a modest, fixed interest rate if you have low income.

-Some drawbacks, though, are that the property must be located in a USDA-approved area, and borrowers cannot exceed income limits.
+Some drawbacks, though, are that the property must be located in a USDA-approved area, and borrowers cannot earn more than a certain amount.

 Who is eligible for a USDA loan?